vermilion4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the permission to the file hello as follows:
 - Owner: all the permissions
 - Group: read and execute permissions only
 - Other users: write and execute permissions only.
+## 10-mirror\_permissions
+A script that sets the mode of the file hello the same as olleh’s mode.